aiplsaur/assess-hire-evolve/README.md

 ## Overview

-InterviewPro streamlines the recruitment workflow with skill-based assessments, automated scoring, and intelligent candidate ranking.
-It supports role-based access for Administrators, HR Managers, Interviewers, and Candidates.
+AnthemHire streamlines the recruitment workflow with skill-based assessments, automated scoring, and intelligent candidate ranking.
+It supports role-based access for Administrators, HR Managers, Interviewers, and Candidates, providing each user type with a tailored experience.

 ## Features